Khanyo Ngcukana

 Khanyo Templeton Ngcukana (born 10 May 1995) is a Dutch-born South African rugby union player, currently playing with in the Currie Cup.
 He can play as a winger or a fullback.

-Rugby career
+Rugby union career

-2011–2013 : Schoolboy rugby
+2011–2013 : Schoolboy rugby union

-Ngcukana was born in The Hague in the Netherlands, but grew up in Cape Town.
+Ngcukana was born in The Hague in the Netherlands to South African parents, but grew up in Cape Town.
 He attended Rondebosch Boys' High School, representing them in the Under-16 Grant Khomo Week in 2011 and the premier high school rugby union tournament in South Africa, the Under-18 Craven Week, in 2013.

 2014–2015 : Youth and Varsity Cup rugby and South Africa Under-20s

 After high school, Ngcukana joined the Western Province academy and he was a member of their Under-19 squad that participated in the 2014 Under-19 Provincial Championship.
 He made four appearances during the regular season to help Western Province qualify for the semi-finals after finishing in third spot on the log.
 He started their 29–22 victory over in the semi-final, as well as the final against the Blue Bulls a week later.
 He scored Western Province's first try of the match in the 18th minute of the final, as his side won 33–26 to be crowned champions.